customerio/customerio-reactnative/README.md

    Make sure your deployment target is set to at least 13.0.
 Before you perform this step, you may want to update your podfile to support [APNs and/or FCM push notifications](https://customer.io/docs/sdk/react-native/push/#install-the-push-package) and [rich push](https://customer.io/docs/sdk/react-native/rich-push/#rich-push) respectively.

-1. For Android, add the following lines to the project-level `android/build.gradle` file:
+1. For Android, include [google-services-plugin](https://developers.google.com/android/guides/google-services-plugin) by adding the following lines to the project-level `android/build.gradle` file:
       ```groovy
       buildscript {
          repositories {